 (It = a typical Story Works workshop)

-Our workshops offer opportunities for students to share and explore their own stories with support from a team of storytellers and story coaches.
+Our workshops offer opportunities for youth to share and explore their own stories with support from a team of local storytellers and story coaches.

 You (the partner teacher or partner program coordinator) provide:

 A commitment to supporting young people and their stories.